oldmanriver2235/Spring-Controllers/README.md

     - Returns the renamed `Quiz`

 - [ ] `GET quiz/{quizName}/random`
-    - Returns a random `Quiz` from the specified quiz
+    - Returns a random `Question` from the specified quiz

 - [ ] `PATCH quiz/{quizName}/add`